ulbqb/cw-dymension/README.md

 # CW Dymension

 This is a engine contract (like x/rollapp and x/sequencer) of [Dymension](https://dymension.xyz/) rollapp.
+This enables to run Dymension Rollapp on any Cosmwasm chains.

 ## Demo on Neutron Testnet (Pion)